microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 * [ ] Add a `NameWindow` action, subcommand that allows the user to set the name for the window.
-* [ ] Add an action that will cause all windows to breifly display a overlay with the current window ID and name
+* [ ] Add an action that will cause all windows to breifly display a overlay with the current window ID and name.
+This would be something like the "identify" feature of the Windows "Display" settings.

 ## Future considerations